grodri/markstat/docs/index.md

 <img src="markstat2slides.png" width="768px" class="img-fluid"/>

-The script on the left shows a slide show, which is rendered on the right using HTML with the S5 engine at the top (showing the default Spiral and Santiago themes), and using  PDF via Beamer at the bottom
+The script on the left defines a slide show, which is rendered on the right using HTML with the S5 engine at the top (showing the default Spiral and Santiago themes), and using PDF via Beamer at the bottom
 (showing the default and Madrid themes).
 You can view the script [on this page](presentations), where you will also find links to the presentations.